-The Foundation is a private non-profit organization that reports under Financial Accounting Standards Board (FASB) standards, including FASB Statement No. 117, Financial Reporting for Not-For-Profit Organizations.
-As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation shave been made to the Foundation's audited financial information as it is presented.
+The Foundation is a private non-profit organization that reports under FASB Accounting Standards Codification (ASC) 958-205 and subsections (formerly FASB Statement No. 117, Financial Reporting for Not-For-Profit Organizations).
+As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
+No modifications have been made to the Foundation's audited financial information as it is presented.